 Some air purifiers produce ozone as a byproduct, which is harmful to plants and humans.
 Ideally, you want to select an air purifier type that has good air cleaning abilities, while not producing any ozone at the same time.
 This combination of good air cleaning technology + no ozone will make sure that your plants grow faster than they would otherwise.
 Air purifiers that use ozone are bad for plants, which is especially the case for ozone generators.
 Stay away from them unless you know exactly what you are doing.

-Air purifiers that use HEPA and carbon filters are the most reliable and affordable way of achieving improved air quality, and ozone-free.
-If you are new to the air purifying world, I have prepared a separate top 5 best air purifier under the $50 list to get you started.
+Air purifiers that use HEPA and carbon filters are the most reliable and affordable way of achieving improved air quality, ozone-free .
+If you are new to the air purifying world, I have prepared a separate top 5 best air purifiers under $50 list to get you started.
 All air purifiers on this list are very affordable and very effective at cleaning the air, consequently helping plants grow.

 A good air purifier will always be a great addition to any home, keeping your air clean and your plants safe & growing!